Budibase/website/content/blog/data/make-an-app-from-excel-spreadsheets.md

 Budibase offers a dedicated data connector for Google Sheets.
 Nowadays, there’s a fair chance you’re using Google’s Excel alternative anyway.

 All you need to do is sign in to your Google account, and paste your spreadsheet’s URL into our connector UI.
 Budibase will then pull in your existing Google Sheets data, in real-time.
-Any update made in one platform will be reflected in the other.
+Once you publish your app, any update made in one platform will be reflected in the other.

 This is critical if you want to build an app for certain functions but carry on using your spreadsheet tool for others.
 For example, if you wanted a dedicated tool for data entry, but you still wanted to analyze results in a spreadsheet.